B5u2423/Display-Realtime-Data-Python-Flask-MySQL/README.md

 ### Installing

 Just clone the repo and run.
-All the JavaScript libraries have been included in the `vendors` folder so it can be deployed locally without the Internet connection.
+All the JavaScript libraries have been included in the `vendors` folder so the WebSocket server can be deployed locally without Internet connection.

 ```bash
 git clone https://github.com/B5u2423/Display-Realtime-Data-Python-Flask-MySQL.git python-display-realtime